Billaferd/QuantumNexus/Designers/Quantum Nexus Mission Card Creation Guidelines.md

 ### Critical Evaluation 1: The Timing of the Theater 3 Climax

-Theater 3 Climax abilities become available exactly when the global board reaches 10 Combined Supremacy Points.
-Unlike outdated models that forced simultaneous detonation during the Scoring Step, players must actively choose to execute their Climax ability during the Activation Sequence by sacrificing a specific portion of their 15 CP salary.
-Designing a Climax that grants an immediate extra action fundamentally violates the game's phase structure.
+Theater 3 Climax abilities become available exactly when the global board reaches 10 Combined Supremacy Points during the Scoring Step, provided no player has achieved an individual 10 SP victory first.
+Unlike outdated models that forced simultaneous detonation during the Scoring Step, players must actively choose to execute their Climax ability by paying its CP cost as a proactive action during the *following* round's Activation Sequence.
+Designing a Climax that grants an immediate extra action fundamentally violates the game's phase structure, especially given that action parity is strictly enforced across the board (e.g., secondary Swarm deployments enter exhausted, and Horde attacks cannot utilize units deployed in the same round).
 Any Climax intended to manipulate action economy must be written to adhere to the alternating sequence, such as stating that during the next round's Activation Sequence, your first Event card played does not consume your action.

 ### Critical Evaluation 2: The "Opponent's Turn" Fallacy